Boomer giving money to young people

 4. Potential Financial Risks:

-Executors could face the possibility of being held personally liable if financial assets are mismanaged; there are financial risks to consider: mismanaging estate funds, filing taxes on time, and paying off debts.
+Executors could face the possibility of being held personally liable if financial assets are mismanaged; there are financial risks to consider: mismanagement of estate funds, filing taxes on time, and paying off debts.

-One benefit of being an executor is that you can be compensated for your time as an executor: the Trustee Acts across Canada outline instructions for executors to be compensated for their work.
+One benefit of being an executor is that you can be compensated for your time as an executor: the Trustee Acts in Canada outlines instructions for executors to be compensated for their work.
 The provinces do have their own rules as to how executors should be compensated.
-The CRA upholds that any compensation received by an executor to be taxed as income.
+The CRA upholds that any compensation received by an executor is to be taxed as income.

-Even that comes with risks: some parents may have difficulty with the notion of giving one sibling compensation for their duties because of the risk of favoritism.
+Even that comes with risks: some family members may have difficulty with giving one sibling compensation, running the risk of favoritism.

 Nonetheless, everyone should be paid for their work.